Major Duties and Responsibilities:

 Retirement Program - Almost all new employees are automatically covered by the Federal Employees Retirement System (FERS).
 FERS is a three-tiered retirement plan.
 The three tiers are: Social Security Benefits, Basic Benefit Plan, Thrift Savings Plan.
 For additional information visit: http://www.opm.gov/retire/index.asp

 REMARKS: No PCS Available.
-Selected applicant may be converted to PERM by the MXG/CC without further competition.
+This position is also posted as Merit AGR ANG 17-217.
 Members with rank higher than identified in Key Requirements are eligible to apply, but may be required to take a reduction should they be selected.
 The military grade of the supervisor must equal or exceed the grade of personnel supervised.
-Sensitivity Level 2.